 Director: Don Swanson

-Scene of the Movie – In the woods.
+Scene of the Movie – The truth night.

 Final Thoughts – This is a horror film that does build upon the short story, with a bigger mystery behind the deaths coming through.